mayurbdeshmukh181/Data-Analytics-Project/README.md

 # Data-Analytics-Project
-Sales & Customer Analytics Project
+# Sales & Customer Analytics Project

-Project Overview:
+## Project Overview:

 This project analyzes sales performance, customer behavior, product trends, and sales target achievement from 2018 to 2021.
 The objective is to extract actionable insights to support data-driven business decisions and optimize regional strategies.
+---

-Tools and Technologies:
+# Tools and Technologies:

-*PostgreSQL for data extraction and analysis using SQL queries.
+**PostgreSQL** - For data extraction and analysis using SQL queries.

-*Microsoft Excel for data visualization and supplementary analysis.
+**Microsoft Excel** - For data visualization and supplementary analysis.
+---

-Datasets Used:
+# Datasets Used:

-Orders: Transactional sales details including order date, quantity, discounts, profits, etc.
+**Orders** : Transactional sales details including order date, quantity, discounts, profits, etc.

-Customers: Customer identification and details.
+**Customers**: Customer identification and details.

-Products: Product categories, sub-categories, and names.
+**Products**: Product categories, sub-categories, and names.

 Returns: Information on product returns.